-The music history faculty conducts research and provides courses in a variety of areas, including music of the English and Italian Renaissance, British Restoration, opera, film music, and music of the French composers of the Belle Époque.
-For graduate applications in the 2019-20 cycle, the faculty are particularly interested in applications from students who wish to specialize in early music, combining early music performance with academic research in music history.
-Because Seattle is a center of professional early music performers, the music history program welcomes applications from students who are prepared for graduate study in music history, but who also want to incorporate some aspect of historical performance in their academic study, particularly in voice, early strings, and keyboard.
+The music history faculty conducts research and provides courses in a variety of areas, including music of the English and Italian Renaissance, British Restoration, opera, film music, music of the French composers of the Belle Époque, ballet, musical theater, and music and politics.
+For graduate applications in the 2020-21 cycle, students who want to specialize in early music may combine early music performance with academic research in music history.
+Similarly, there are performance opportunities in contemporary music for students who are interested in pursuing an M.A. or Ph.D. in twentieth century music, music and politics, and dance.

 Graduates of the music history program are well-placed in teaching positions or Ph.D. programs around the country, with alumni employed at Stanford, Florida State University, University of Puget Sound, University of Rhode Island, University of Pittsburgh, West Chester University, and Baruch College.
 Master's degree graduates have entered Ph.D. programs at Columbia, Yale, Stanford, University of Virginia, New York University, and the City University of New York.
 Graduates of the UW music history program are engaged in diverse disciplinary approaches to the field, across all eras of music history.
 The program will welcome the medievalist and Oxford Professor Elizabeth Eva Leach to the university for a residency as a Walker-Ames Lecturer in Spring 2021, when she will be presenting public lectures and working with students.